The HIA-Core Logic Construction 100 Report 2016/17 has revealed Australia's 100 biggest companies in the development and construction industry.

 Probuild was revealed as the nation’s most active construction company during 2016/17.

-Lendlease held second spot on the Construction 100 for the second year in a row with contracts totalling $5.3 billion awarded during the 2016/17 year, predominantly for civil engineering work, community construction projects and commercial construction.
+Lendlease held second spot on the Australian Construction Company 100 for the second year in a row with contracts totalling $5.3 billion awarded during the 2016/17 year, predominantly for civil engineering work, community construction projects and commercial construction.

 The changing mix of work within the construction sector was evident amongst the activity of ranked firmed.